 - It flares up in ‘flushes’ which can wax and wane throughout the day, suddenly getting far worse at the drop of a hat.

 - Rosacea can be also be accompanied by irregular skin texture in the form of shallow acne-like eruptions (specifically papules and pustules), often referred to as adult acne.

-Doctors don’t know exactly what causes eczema – aka. atopic dermatitis, but it’s thought it could be from a lack of natural moisturizing factors in the skin.
-These factors – like oils and waves – lubricate the skin cells and keep water in the lower layers where it belongs.
+Doctors don’t know exactly what causes eczema, aka. atopic dermatitis, but it’s thought it could be from a lack of natural moisturizing factors in the skin.
+These factors – like oils and waxes – lubricate the skin cells and keep water in the lower layers where it belongs.
 Without the right balance of these protective oils, the skin is prone to drying out.
 Itching the dry area will trigger release of histamine and an inflammatory response, only making the problem Worse.

 What does eczema look/feel like?

 - Most common on areas of folds like elbows and backs of knees

 - Will sting on application of many products, even water